High Contrast

 Lincoln Barrett (born 18 September 1979), better known by the stage name High Contrast, is a Welsh electronic music producer, DJ and record producer.
 He produces drum and bass music, and his 2009 album Confidential reached BPI gold certification (100,000 units sold in the UK).

 Career

 Early work

-Barrett was born in Penarth, near Cardiff, and grew up more interested in films and film soundtracks than rock or pop music; he cites Walter Carlos's A Clockwork Orange soundtrack album and the Vangelis soundtrack for Blade Runner as defining musical influences.
+Barrett was born in Penarth, near Cardiff, and grew up more interested in films and film soundtracks than rock or pop music; he cites Wendy Carlos's A Clockwork Orange soundtrack album and the Vangelis soundtrack for Blade Runner as defining musical influences.
 Whilst studying film making in Newport, he heard J Majik's Arabian Nights which turned the then 17-year-old Barrett on to drum and bass music.
 Barrett used to work in Cardiff's only electronic record shop, Catapult.
 A short time after he began to make music, he was given a DJ residency at Cardiff's drum and bass night, named Silent Running.
 During his residency at Silent Running, Barrett played alongside artists such as Grooverider and London Elektricity.